sfeir-open-source/sfeir-school-nodejs/docs/markdown/05-api/16-repl.md

-# Le REPL
+# REPL (Read-Eval-Print-Loop)

-* Taper node dans un terminal
+* Type node in a terminal
-* Tout ce qu’on a vu est utilisable depuis le repl !
+* Everything we saw is usable from the repl!